atpugneSnahsE/atpugneSnahsE/README.md

 # 💫 About Me:
-I'm currently working on "my sleep schedule"<br>I'm looking to collaborate on machine learning<br>I'm currently learning anything that I find fun!<br>Ask me about anything and trust me I will never throw an 'exception'<br>Fun fact: Software engineers are basically highly paid insomnia patients
+🫠 I'm currently working on "my sleep schedule"<br>🦾 I'm looking to collaborate on machine learning<br>🧶 Learning anything that I find fun!<br>💡 Ask me about anything and trust me I will never throw an 'exception'<br>☢️ Fun fact: Software engineers are basically highly paid insomnia patients

 ## 🌐 Socials: